 It is also important to keep in mind that even in peer reviewed journals there may be content, such as news items, letters, and brief reports, that does not go through the peer review process.

-Information about a journal's peer review process may be easy to locate by looking at a print journal issue, browsing the journal's website, or reading the Instructions to Authors.
+Information about a journal's peer review process may be easy to locate by browsing the journal's website or consulting the Instructions to Authors.

 The Bird Library also provides access to Ulrichsweb, a global directory of all kinds of serial publications including scholarly journals, e-journals, magazines, and newspapers.

-Databases such as CINAHL, PsycINFO, Academic Search Premier, and SPORTDiscus have limits to peer reviewed literature.
-After you run your search in these databases find the limits page and apply the peer review limit so that you will only see peer reviewed articles when you begin browsing your retrieval.
+Databases such as CINAHL, PsycINFO, Academic Search Premier, and SPORTDiscus have limits to peer reviewed sources.
+After you run your search in these databases find the limits page and apply the peer review limit so that you will only see content published in peer reviewed sources when you begin browsing your retrieval.